ORNL-Fusion/xolotl/README.md

 If you want to contribute please check [Guidelines](https://github.com/ORNL-Fusion/xolotl/wiki/Guidelines).

-For any question you can send an email to our [mailing list](xolotl-psi-development@lists.sourceforge.net).
+For any question you can send an email to our mailing list: xolotl-psi-development@lists.sourceforge.net.